KunkelAlexander/rustiNESs/docs/pkg/README.md

 ![](figures/33.png)

 - 75% of the runtime is spent inside the GPU clock function.
 I strongly suspect that the virtual dispatch from passing the cartridge as `dyn` is to blame - I risk I was aware of from the beginning.
 But I really dislike template syntax!
 So, let's see whether 6ms is good enough before optimising this.
+- Well, it turns out that I really want to optimise this, but it's less ugly than expected.
+Turning the CPU class into a generic brings the runtime by 50% to 3ms per frame.
+Next, I will tackle the GPU, Cartridge and Mapper classes.
 ### Day 12: 19.04.2025
 - Clean-up!